zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

     Success!
 Mama Maggy managers/franchisees can now see a list of the various products available for order (without having to call headquarters).

-11. Now, let’s add a page of detail.
+11. Now, let’s add a page of detail, this page will allow us to drill down and get further information on the specific items.
 Return to the Visual Builder Designer and select the table containing the property list.
 Notice the icon on the right side near the top of the Property Inspector.

     ![](./media/image98.png)